UoB-COMSM0166/2025-group-9/Meetings/Week-2.md

 This week we were tasked to deploy our paint app using GitHub and to write up two game ideas.
 Using the list of ideas we created last week, our team looked at the pros and cons for each game and voted on Fireboy and Watergirl and Space Invaders.

 ## Fireboy and Watergirl
+### Game Description:
+The game is a cooperative puzzle combines elements of puzzle-solving and platforming where two characters with contrasting talents work together to complete increasingly challenging levels.
+The Fire Girl interacts with fire-related elements, while the Water Boy manipulates water-based ones.
+The challenge lies in controlling both characters at the same time in order to avoid obstacles and solve puzzles to advance through each stage.

+### Game Mechanics:
+Based on the original concept of "Fire Boy Water Girl," we suggest several enhancement ideas to the gameplay:
+- Dynamic environmental changes, such as moving platforms, rising water waves that trigger new puzzles, and spreading fire that forces     the Fire Girl to find faster paths to avoid getting burned.
+-  Multiple levels with increasing difficulty, introducing twists like moving platforms, timed challenges, or character-specific            elements, such as sections requiring quick control of both characters.
+- Considering changing the game characters to be CS-related, though it might be challenging.
+Here’s a list of potential characters:
+  .
+Virus: Disrupts other characters by destroying software or altering system data.
+  .
+Robot: Repairs malfunctions, bypasses software traps, and fixes damaged devices.
+  .
+Programmer: Writes code to modify the game environment, adding new features or removing obstacles temporarily.

+  ### Developmental challenges:
+  - Managing Dynamic Environments involves creating smooth transitions for moving platforms, rising water levels, and spreading fire to      ensure the game feels fluid while maintaining performance.
+  - Simultaneous Character Control involves fine-tuning the control for seamless movement of both characters without lag, while ensuring     intuitive character switching.
+  - The user Interface for dynamic changes involves designing an interface that clearly communictaes changes like water levels, fire         spread and new characters.
+  - Gradually increasing the game's difficulty with complex puzzles and timing-based tasks

 ## Space Invaders
 ### Game Description: